CrossRef/event-data-live-stream/README.md

 A live stream of events from Event Data.
 Currently experimental.

 Connect to a websocket to receive events, as they happen, if they happen.
 Events are sent as they are collected, but there is no specific guarantee that they will be receieved in order or time resolution.
+Every event has a `timestamp` field, but events may not arrive in order of the timestamp.

 Currently polls the Lagotto API for new events.